philomates/philomates.github.io/site_generator/content/md/posts/2021-10-06-shadow-realms-in-jsc.md

 At various points during the development of `builtins/ShadowRealmPrototype.js` I my changes weren't included in re-builds I triggered.

 It is pretty hard to iterate on subtle issues when you aren't sure if your code changes were in fact loaded.
-Given that traditional step debugging doesn't work on JS built-ins and I couldn't find a way to print log lines either, I really started feeling lost.
+Traditional step debugging won't help you out here, but since wrapping up this work I've discovered that you can do print-statement debugging in JSC via `@$vm.print` expressions, given you use the `--useDollarVM=1` flag.

-The "fix" I found was to turn off `ccache` by passing the `--no-use-ccache` to the `build-webkit` script.
+Regardless, the "fix" I found to ensure JS built-in changes were registered was to turn off `ccache` by passing the `--no-use-ccache` to the `build-webkit` script.
 This made building much slower, but seemed to help.
 If you know what's going on here, I'd love some tips!

 ## Wrap-up